 - Prof. Peter Ryan (Such a dry sense of humour, very dry.
 Seen on the decks every day, bare feet or in his slops).
 You can get his book Seabirds of Southern Africa here.

-- Trevor Hardaker (Disappointed that we missed his on-board lecture on Sea-Bird Photography) (Sasol Birding Map of Southern Africa & Zest For Birds Pelagic Trips)
+- Trevor Hardaker (Disappointed that we missed his onboard lecture on Sea-Bird Photography) (Sasol Birding Map of Southern Africa & Zest For Birds Pelagic Trips)

 - Faansie Peacock (We all used Faansie’s new Birding App FireFinch on the #Flock it was and still is so convenient) (The Birds of Southern Africa: The Complete Photographic Guide: with app and calls: with app and calls)